MaxV6ft4/stock-analysis/README.md

         tickerIndex = tickerIndex + 1

+        End If

     Next i

 #### Third loop
 The third loop outputted the list of tickers plus total daily volumes and yearly returns for each ticker to the All Stocks Analysis sheet, just like in the original code.
-In this case, the four arrays had access to the ticker index so they must contain a variable (i) representing the rows in which the values will be outputted.
+In this case however, the four arrays had access to the ticker index so they have to contain a variable (i) representing the index.

     For i = 0 To 11